Tasiilaq: Geography

 Tasiilaq is located approximately 106 km south of the Arctic Circle, on the southeastern coast of Ammassalik Island, on the shore of a natural harbour in Tasiilaq Fjord, named Kong Oscars Havn by Alfred Gabriel Nathorst in 1883.
 The fjord is an inlet of the long Ammassalik Fjord emptying into the North Atlantic to the east of the town.
 The large Sermilik Fjord lies further to the west.

 Population

 With 1,985 inhabitants as of 2020, Tasiilaq is one of the fastest-growing towns in Greenland.
 The migrants are continuing the trend for population growth.
-Together with Nuuk, it is the only town in the Sermersooq municipality exhibiting stable growth patterns over the last two decades.
+Other than Nuuk, it is the only town in the Sermersooq municipality exhibiting stable growth patterns over the last two decades.
 The population increased by over 37% relative to the 1990 levels, and by over 18% relative to the 2000 levels.

 Language

 Tasiilaq is the main location where East Greenlandic is spoken.

 Transport

 There are no roads far outside Tasiilaq.
 The longest is a 3 km narrow gravel road to the hydro power plant.
 Transport to further places is by helicopter or boat.